Hermanto050302/balinese-mask-classification/readme.md

 - Adjust hyperparameters as needed in the notebook.

 ## Results
-Our model achieved outstanding results with an accuracy of 1.0 across all classes during validation.
-For detailed metrics and visualizations, refer to our Medium post.
+My model achieved great results with 1.0 accuracy across all classes during validation.
+For detailed metrics and visualizations, check out my [Medium](https://medium.com/p/21f56b9b0c7b) post.

 ## Contributing
 Contributions are welcome!
 For major changes, please open an issue first to discuss what you would like to change.